How to Choose the Right MRI Wheelchair for Your Facility

 Definition and Purpose

 An MRI wheelchair is specifically designed to be safe for use in MRI environments.
 Standard wheelchairs often contain ferromagnetic materials that can be hazardous in the strong magnetic field of an MRI suite.
-MRI-safe models are built to address this safety concern while also providing essential mobility and patient support.
+MR Safe models are built to address this safety concern while also providing essential mobility and patient support.

-Key Features of an MRI Safe Wheelchair
+Key Features of an MR Safe Wheelchair

-MRI safe wheelchairs are distinct from standard wheelchairs due to features like:
+MR Safe wheelchairs are distinct from standard wheelchairs due to features like:

 • Non-magnetic construction (e.g., titanium, plastic)